Why I Give a Damn

 As The Washington Post has written, UCF is in “the vanguard of an insurgency that aims to demolish the popular belief that exclusivity is a virtue in higher education.”

 Simply put, we are here to make a better future for our students and society.
 And we won’t be successful without more of us living up to our full potential.

 I believe everyone has potential.
 And when more people unleash their full potential?

 My father provided me the precious gift of a college degree.
 His dream changed my life, and as president I am dedicated to providing that same opportunity to sons and daughters everywhere.

 It’s why I give a damn.

-Dr. John C. Hitt is president of UCF.
+Dr. John C. Hitt was president of UCF from 1992-2018.
 He graduated from Austin College with a bachelor’s degree in psychology and earned master’s and doctoral degrees in physiological psychology from Tulane University.
-Dr. Hitt celebrated 25 years in office on March 1.

 PHOTO BY JOSH LETCHWORTH